ddimm/fencing-pools/README.md

 # fencing-pools
-A react-native that runs a fencing pool
+A react-native app that runs a fencing pool